NullCarrierNC/photonics-dmx/src/photonics-dmx/README.md

 - `SongEventHandler`: Processes beat, measure, and other musical events.
 - `SystemEffectsController`: Manages system-level effects blackout, which don't act like normal cue/effects.
 - `EventScheduler`: Handles scheduling and management of timed events within the system using the centralized clock.
-- `Clock`: Provides centralized timing control with 1ms precision for all system components.
+- `Clock`: Provides centralized timing control with configurable precision (default 5ms) for all system components.
+Components register for tick events to synchronize updates.
 - `EffectTransformer`: Transforms generic effect definitions into concrete transition specifications.
+- `LightStateManager`: Manages the final merged RGBIO state for each light and publishes frame-synchronized updates to external listeners.
-- `DebugMonitor`: Provides real-time monitoring and debugging capabilities (when enabled in the Cue Handler).
+- `DebugMonitor`: Provides real-time monitoring and debugging capabilities (when enabled).

+#### Centralized Timing

+The `Clock` provides a single source of truth for all timing operations in the sequencer.
+Components register callbacks that fire on each clock tick, ensuring synchronized frame updates across the system.
+The default interval is 5ms, providing smooth interpolation for lighting transitions.
+Components such as `LightTransitionController`, `TransitionEngine`, and `LightStateManager` use the clock to maintain consistent timing and prevent desynchronization.

 ### Processing Components